 Abraham Lincoln Established Thanksgiving as a National Holiday

 One of Abraham Lincoln’s most lasting legacies was his establishment of Thanksgiving as a national holiday.
-After the Civil War, Lincoln declared that the fourth Thursday of November would be set aside as a day to give thanks for the nation’s blessings.
+Lincoln declared that the fourth Thursday of November would be set aside as a day to give thanks for the nation’s blessings.
 Thanksgiving is now celebrated by millions of Americans every year.
 Today, Thanksgiving is a time for family gatherings, feasting, and giving thanks.
 It is also a time for football games, Black Friday shopping, and parades.

 Abraham Lincoln’s Early Life